ed0sidik/DruckCANOpen/README.md

 - Keyestudio : www.keyestudio.com/products/keyestudio-can-bus-shield-mcp2515-chip-with-sd-socket-for-arduino-uno-r3-543

 I recommend to use Seeed Studio, because there is little information on Keyestudio product.
 On Keyestudio CAN-bus shield, there is no
-Rdif between CAN-H and CAN-L. You have to mount Rdif by yourself.
-Recommended Rdif value is 120Ω, but I use 330Ω and it works.
+Rdif mounted between CAN-H and CAN-L. You have to mount Rdif by yourself.
+Recommended Rdif value is 120Ω, but I use 330Ω instead and it works.

 MCP_CAN_lib MCP2515 CAN-bus controller library is required.
 It can be downloaded from repository below https://github.com/coryjfowler/MCP_CAN_lib